-Another type of basic parameter is built into charts for creating variable sized rank lists.
-Figure 6.13 shows a bar chart comparing sales values by customer with a year filter.
+Another type of basic parameter is built into charts for creating variable-sized rank lists.
+Figure 6.13 shows a bar chart comparing sales values by a customer with a year filter.
 Notice the Parameter Control provides a variable rank list size for the top customers.

 Figure 6.12: Parameterize bins in a histogram

 In this example, the parameter control was invoked by right-clicking on the customer name pill on the row shelf, selecting the top filter tab, and defining the parameter range value for the number of customers you want to display in the bar chart.
 Figure 6.14 shows the complete top 10 filters.
 This isn’t the only way you can create a flexible rank list, but it is one of the easiest methods.